 Paul did not write to vent his anger and inflict pain on the church; instead, he wanted to bring them “joy” (2 Co 13:10).
 He had confidence that the Corinthian church would feel the same way as he did about the situation if he wrote a letter rather than coming in person.

 For out of much affliction and anguish of heart I [emphatic] wrote to you, with many tears,

 Paul felt a high level of discomfort in writing a letter of rebuke.
 He did not make this decision out of a sense of “lightness” (2 Co 1:17) but out of “much affliction and anguish.”
 The apostle shed tears over the troubled Corinthian church.
 It was not a personal issue for Paul, but a truth issue.

 His objective was not that the church should be “grieved,” although that is what happens when disciplined.

 but that you might know the love which I have so abundantly for you.

 Although Paul’s writing was painful, he wrote with love toward the Corinthians (Pr 3:11-12).
 He not only loved the church, but he loved them “abundantly.”

 Discipline is an act of love.

 It is necessary to exercise discipline to those we love, even if it causes us pain and discomfort (Pr 15:23; 27:6).
 Discipline is always painful for the person who delivers it and the person who receives it.
 The central issue is love while delivering pain.
 Parents seek the best for their problem children.
-The child may not like the discipline, but it is essential for their growth as a person.
+The children may not like the discipline, but it is essential for their growth as people.
 Love puts others first.
 It is a clear sign of parental love to do the best for their children, even if the child resents it.
 Joy often comes out of pain.